R1quelme/R1quelme/README.md

 ### Hi there, I'm Matheus Riquelme  👋
 I'm a fullstack developer, passionate about development, technology and learning something new every day

-🇧🇷 Born and live in Minas Gerais, Brazil <br>
+🇧🇷 Born in Minas Gerais, Brazil <br>

 - 🔭 I'm currently working on web development projects in a company
 - 🌱 I am currently learning and improving in PHP, Node, React, JS and BD